 Many students tend to feel that learning objectives are exhausting and repetitive, but the right learning objectives showcase the skills and the knowledge that will be gained by the students after they finish the target lesson or course.
 A good instructor utilizes them to explain or present an overview of the entire syllabus, individual chapters in a book, or a lecture.
+When students are clear about the learning objectives, they will be able to perform better in their programs.

-- Provides a challenging and fruitful learning experience.
+It provides students with a challenging and fruitful learning experience.
 The learning from a chapter or a topic, when mentioned in the learning objectives, provides the required support to the students.

 Creating the right learning objectives can benefit the instructors as well in the following ways: